shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-guaranteed-delivery-line-item-gdali.md

     > [!NOTE]
     > The name of the line item must be unique per advertiser.

-1. **External Code**: (Optional) Click **+External Code** and enter a code if you want to report on a line item using your own code (rather than the internal ID that Xandr assigns automatically).
+1. **External Code**: (Optional) Click **+External Code** and enter a code if you want to report on a line item using your own code (rather than the internal ID that Microsoft Advertising assigns automatically).
 External codes must follow these guidelines:
     - They can only contain alphanumeric characters, periods, underscores or dashes.
     - Codes are not case-sensitive (uppercase and lowercase characters are treated the same).
     - No two objects can use the same code per advertiser.
 For example, two line items cannot both use code "ABC."